Santosh1176/bookstore-api/README.md

 This is my **WIP** DevOps project containing a simple REST API built with Go and a Postgres database bot deployed on a Kubernetes Kind test cluster.
 It also containes a frontend built with Go templates giving access to the bookstore database stored inthe Postgres db.

 The frontend and the backend of the application with all its dependencies are deployed on a namespace called `frontend-api` and the database with its dependencies and envVars are deployed in a different namespace namely `database`.
 The service can accessed through Nodeport i.e `<node IP>:<service port>/books` or using a the `ingress`.
 Currently, the `ingress` object is mapped to `app.santoshdts` as host.
 Do not forget to map the host of your choice and if its a test domain to `/etc/hosts` file.
-Curently, the data is persistant even after node reboots by storing the data in the `hostPath`.
+The data is persistant even after node reboots by storing the data in the `hostPath`.

 ## TODO